edogfaug/Hypersonic-Inlets/README.md

 #
 How to use:

-Final 2 codes for submission are tabbed with 'Finished code' and both serve different purposes.
+Final 2 codes for submission are tabbed with 'Finished code' and both serve different purposes:
 'Optimizer_for_any_#_of_angle_with_adaptive_neural_network'

 'Optimizer_for_any_#_of_angle_with_neural_network_condensor'